singularitysoftworks/avery-ai-docs/docs/getting-started.md

 ---
 id: getting-started
-sidebar-position: 3
+sidebar_position: 3
+title: 🌟 Start Your Journey
 ---

-# 🌟 Start Your Journey
+# Start Your Journey

+---

+## Create an Account

+---

+## Start an Interview

+---

+## Create an Resume

+---

+## Analyze an Resume

+---